-Faith Archer is an award-winning personal finance journalist, and also a money blogger at Much More With Less about moving to the country, living on less and making the most of it.
+This Loose Change article is by Faith Archer, an award-winning personal finance journalist who is also a money blogger at Much More With Less about moving to the country, living on less and making the most of it.

 Why oh why did the government have to take a good thing, and make it complicated?